-And while both solvents will evaporate quickly when exposed to the air, they will change the structure of the plastic surface which includes causing the purple dye to become part of the plastic or vinyl flooring.
+And while both solvents will evaporate quickly when exposed to the air, they will change the plastic surface’s structure, including causing the purple dye to become part of the plastic or vinyl flooring.

-If you act quickly after the spill, it is possible to clean it up before any change or color addition will occur.
+If you act quickly after the spill, it is possible to clean it up before any change or color addition occurs.

-However, once the solvent has evaporated, it becomes more difficult to remove the added purple color.
+However, once the solvent has evaporated, removing the added purple color becomes more difficult.

 Removing the Purple PVC Primer